Raymond Roussin: Curriculum vitae

-Born, Raymond Roussin, on June 17, 1939, in St. Vital, Winnipeg, Canada.
+Roussin was born on June 17, 1939, in St. Boniface, Winnipeg, Manitoba.

-Ordination
+Religious Life and Priesthood

-Raymond Roussin entered the religious institute of the Society of Mary in 1961 in St. Louis, Missouri and was ordained as a priest in 1970.
+He entered the religious institute of the Society of Mary in 1961 in St. Louis, Missouri.
+He taught at the Marianists' Chaminade College Preparatory School in St. Louis from 1960 to 1963, and in St. Anselme, Quebec, from 1963 to 1965.
+He did pre-seminary studies at Saint Louis University before enrolling at the University of Fribourg in Fribourg, Switzerland.He was ordained as a priest for the Marianists on March 21, 1970 in Fribourg shortly before completing his Licentiate in Sacred Theology.

+He served as the Director of the Marianist community in Saint Boniface, 1971-1979 and 1987-1995, as well as Provincial Superior for the Marianists in Canada, 1980-1987.
+In the Archdiocese of Saint Boniface, he served as the Director of Vocations, member of the Presbyteral Council, and Director of Saint Boniface Diocesan High School.
+He also served as a Member of the Presbyteral Council of the Archdiocese of Winnipeg.
+From 1984 to 1986, he was President of the Western Conference of Religious.

 Consecration

-In 1995, Raymond Roussin was appointed Bishop of Gravelbourg and in 1999, Bishop of Victoria.
+In 1995, Roussin was appointed by Pope John Paul II as Bishop of Gravelbourg and in 1999, as Bishop of Victoria.
 Raymond Roussin was appointed Archbishop of Vancouver on January 10, 2004.

+Roussin served as Vice President of the Assembly of Western Catholic Bishops and on the CCCB Permanent Council (1997-1999), as well as a member of the former Commission for Christian Education of the French Sector (1995-1999) and of its former Commission for Liturgy (1999-2003).
+He was also the CCCB liaison Bishop with Canadian Catholic Campus Ministry.
+In 1999, he was named by Pope John Paul II to participate in the European Synod of Bishops in Rome.

 His request for early retirement (for reasons of health since he had been suffering from depression) was accepted by Pope Benedict XVI on January 2, 2009.
 He was open with his depression long before his resignation which is unusual for bishops and other high churchmen.
 Psychologists lauded his coming forward as heroic.

 Legacy

-Due to the declining Catholic population in the Diocese of Gravelbourg, Saskatchewan, Raymond Roussin was entrusted with dissolving the Diocese in 1995.
+Due to the declining Catholic population in the Diocese of Gravelbourg, Saskatchewan, Roussin was entrusted with dissolving the Diocese in 1995.
 On September 14, 1998, the Diocese reverted to the Archdiocese of Regina and the Diocese of Saskatoon.

-In 1998, Raymond Roussin became Bishop of Victoria, British Columbia.
-Because earlier questionable investments left the Diocese of Victoria in financial trouble, Raymond Roussin reorganized its finances by selling off unused property and brought the situation under control.
+In 1998, Roussin became Bishop of Victoria in British Columbia.
+Because earlier questionable investments left the Diocese in financial trouble, Raymond Roussin reorganized its finances by selling off unused property and brought the situation under control.